syucream/syucream/README.md

 # syucream

-My account name is originated from `cream puff`, `shucream` but now it's meaningless.
+My account name is originated from `cream puff`, `shucream` but now it's meaningless :sob:.
+I'm a software engineer living in Japan, and have specialized big-data domain in recent few years.

 # My career